Skip to main content

 Spray foam is one of the most expensive insulation products, so its upfront investment cost is high.
 However, it is also the highest-performing insulation for residential applications.

-3 Budget Insulations For Attics
+3 Budget-Friendly Insulations For Attics

-Without an air seal, the only heat transfer your insulation can stop is a conductive heat transfer.
+Without an air-seal, the only heat transfer your insulation can stop is a conductive heat transfer.
 You can invest in air-sealing products for your attic and install them before budget insulation.
 However, purchasing additional products will raise the overall cost of insulating your attic.

 Let's examine the benefits and drawbacks of each budget insulation in more detail.

-1. Fiberglass Batts
+1. The Most Affordable Insulation: Fiberglass Batts

 Fiberglass batts are made of finely woven glass and plastic particles.
 In batt form, fiberglass is rectangular.